 Ritual purity, scribal traditions, and the breaking down of the Jewish-Gentile walls are a major theme in the following verses.
 We haven’t seen the Pharisees since they left to plot the death of Jesus (3.6) along with the scribes since they accused Jesus of working with Satan (3.22).
 Jesus has been accused of blasphemy (2.7), keeping bad company (2.16), breaking the Sabbath (2.24; 3.2), and working under Satan’s power (3.22).
 What now?

-Oh, they have seen that Jesus’ disciples eat bread with defiled (unwashed) hands.
+Oh, they have seen that Jesus’ disciples eat bread without washing their hands.

 The Old Testament prescribed cleansing rituals, particularly for priests and their households before eating consecrated food (Num.
 18.11-13).
 The Pharisees, wanting to seem extra pious, expanded this command to cover hands, food, and eating utensils (7.4).
 The real issue is the tradition of the elders (7.3) over the will of God.
 The traditions were a guardrail around the law ensuring nobody stepped over the line.
 In being asked why His disciples disobey the traditions (7.5), Jesus responds not by explaining the disciples ‘disobedience’, but what is wrong with the scribes and Pharisees’ ‘obedience’.